kikito/bump.lua/README.md

 local B = {name="B"}

--- insert both rectangles into bump world:add(A,   0, 0, 100, 100) -- left, top, width, height
+-- insert both rectangles into bump world:add(A,   0, 0,    64, 256) -- left, top, width, height
-world:add(B, 300, 0, 100, 100)
+world:add(B,   0, -100, 32, 32)

--- see if A is colliding with anything local collisions, len = world:check(B) assert(len == 0)
+-- Try to move B to 0,64.
+If it collides with A, "slide over it" local actualX, actualY, cols, len = world:move(B, 0,64)

--- check whether moving B to 100, 100 would make it collide with A local collisions, len = world:check(B, 50, 0, 100, 100)
+-- prints "Attempted to move to 0,64, but ended up in 0,-32 due to 1 collisions" if len > 0 then print(("Attempted to move to 0,64, but ended up in %d,%d due to %d collisions"):format(actualX, actualY, len)) else print("Moved B to 100,100 without collisions") end

--- prints "B collisions with A." for _,col in ipairs(collision) do -- If more than one simultaneous collision, they are sorted out by proximity print(("%s collisions with %s."):format(col.item.name, col.other.name)) end
+-- prints the new coordinates of B: 0, -32, 32, 32

--- Move B only until it starts touching A on its way to 100, 100 local dx, dy = collisions[1]:getTouch() world:move(B, dx, dy)
+print(world:getRect(B))

-local collisions, len = world:check(B)
+-- prints "Collision with A"
-assert(len == 0)
+for i=1,len do -- If more than one simultaneous collision, they are sorted out by proximity local col = cols[i] print(("Collision with %s."):format(col.other.name)) end

 -- remove A and B from the world world:remove(A)